 B Corp-certified companies: Eligibility criteria

-Only for-profit companies that have been up and running for at least for 12 months are eligible for B Corp certification.
+Only for-profit companies that have been operating for at least 12 months prior to the date of application are eligible for B Corp certification.

-Companies and startups less than one year old are eligible for Pending B Corp status, for which they need to comply with B Corp legal requirements and fill out an indicative BIA, which will not be reviewed before the company’s first anniversary.
+Companies and startups less than one year old are eligible for Pending B Corp status, for which they need to comply with B Corp legal requirements and fill out an indicative B Impact Assessment, which will not be reviewed before the company’s first anniversary.